Round up your rewards with the Citi Rewards+ credit card | CNN Underscored

 Disadvantages of the Citi Rewards+ card

-Unfortunately you won’t find many travel or shopping protections on the Citi Rewards+.
+Unfortunately, you won’t find many travel or shopping protections on the Citi Rewards+.
 This means if you’re looking for a credit card to provide insurance on your next trip or an extended warranty on a major purchase, this isn’t the card to use.
 This card is best for your smaller “around town” purchases, but not one that you’ll want to use when it comes to booking a big trip.

 If you don’t have a Citi Premier or Citi Prestige card to pair with the Citi Rewards+, you’ll want to redeem for gift cards at 1 cent per point.
 While there are many gift cards available, you’ll want to make sure there are options associated with stores that you shop at often.
 In the end, gift cards aren’t as flexible as pure cash, so if your goal is to get cash into your pocket, you’re better off with a true cash back credit card.